 She stood up from her seat and grabbed her bag off the floor.
 There would be no more humoring this conversation.

 “No.” She told him.
-“Listen Kaleb, I’m not interested in love okay?
+“Listen, Kaleb, I’m not interested in love okay?
 I don’t have time to fall head over heels for someone, only to be used and abused and end up residing on Pity Me Parkway because things didn’t work out.”

 Even when she was walking out the door he followed her and kept trying to persuade her.
-What men didn’t understand about the word “No,” was beyond her.
+What men didn’t understand the about word “No,” was beyond her.
 Her first boyfriend didn’t work out, her thing with Jamoy didn’t work out, she wasn’t about to try strike number three.
 No, she was going to nip this thing with men in the bud right now.